 A stroller is a must.
 Disney rents strollers at each of the parks, but you can only use it inside.
 Consider bringing your own or renting one for the length of your stay through a local business.
 Bring your own diapers, wipes and ointments.
 Disney does sell these products, but the variety is limited and you’ll pay a lot more for them than you would at home.
 Alternatives to packing all these things in your suitcase is to have them shipped to your resort, or shop at a local Walmart or Target in Kissimmee.
 There are also services that will deliver groceries and other items to your resort.
-We used Garden Grocer once and it worked out great.
+We have used Garden Grocer and InstaCart and both worked out great.

 What to Do

 Every park has something that the little ones can enjoy.
 Meeting characters is always fun and makes for great memories.
 It may take a little time for your little one to warm up to these larger than life characters.
 Character meals are a great way to get your child comfortable with seeing characters interacting with people.
 Splash areas are great for letting them cool off, and each park offers at least one.
 And if there is something you want to do that your child cannot, then be sure to make use of the child swap to get in those adult must-dos.

 Here are some of our top picks for what to see and do with your little one at the parks:

 - It’s a Small World

 - Dumbo, the flying elephant